 Calculate the PM masses (PM10-Mass and PM2.5-Mass) as specified in paragraph 12.1.4 (i) after correcting the values for buoyancy as specified in paragraph 12.1.4 (h);

-Calculate the average normalised tunnel flow (NQ), the average normalised sampling flows (NQPM2.5 and NQPM10), and the total distance of the WLTP-Brake cycle (d) over the emissions measurement section from the given parameters in the Time-Based file;

 Report the PM2.5 and PM10 EFs as specified in Table 13.6 in paragraph 13.4.

 Measurement of Particle Number (PN) Concentration

 This paragraph describes the specifications for the PN emissions measurement during brake emissions testing.
-The PN sampling and measurement systems enable the quantification of the number of particles generated by the friction couple during the test.
+The PN sampling and measurement systems enable the quantification of the number of particles generated by the brake assembly during the test.
 The measured PN emissions along with the parameters from the test provide the emissions factors for the brake under testing in the number of particles emitted per unit of distance driven.
 The test system shall be capable of measuring Total-PN (TPN10) and Solid-PN (SPN10) at a nominal particle size of approximately 10 nm electrical mobility diameter and larger.

 Figure 12.2 illustrates an indicative PN sampling and measurement setup.
 The positioning and dimensions of the different elements are provided for illustration purposes; therefore, exact conformance with the figure is not required.